-1. If a supervisor determines that an employee's actions warrant dismissal, the supervisor shall prepare and provide a written report, with a summary supporting that determination, to the appropriate Vice President who shall, after meeting and consulting with the supervisor and Executive Director of Human Resources, provide the written report to the President.
-If necessary, the President shall suspend the employee pursuant to Section II (B).
-The President or designee may further investigate the alleged conduct.
+President who shall, after meeting and consulting with the supervisor and Executive Director of Human Resources, provide the recommendation to the President.
+If necessary, the President or designee shall suspend the employee pursuant to Section II (B).
+As necessary, the President or designee may further investigate the matter.

-- 2. At the conclusion of the investigation and after review of the written report, the President shall either dismiss the matter or meet with the employee and present him/her with a written notice of charges and provide the employee with an opportunity to respond.
-If, after the written notice of charges meeting, the President decides to dismiss the employee, the President shall provide the employee with written notice that the employee is being dismissed and the reasons for the dismissal.
-The notice shall be included in the employee's personnel file. - 3.
-An employee may appeal the President's decision to impose suspension without pay and/or dismissal to the Board of Trustees pursuant to Policy 3.4.6; however, the suspension or dismissal shall not be tolled pending the appeal. - 4.
-For serious misconduct, the President may skip any of the procedures in subsection 1 and immediately meet with the employee and provide a written notice of charges.
+- 4. At the conclusion of any investigation and after review of the recommendation, the President or designee shall either dismiss the matter or meet with the employee and present him/her with a written notice of charges and provide the employee with an opportunity to respond.
+If, after the written notice of charges meeting, the President or designee decides to dismiss the employee, the President will provide the employee with written notice that the employee is being dismissed and the reasons for the dismissal.
+The notice shall be included in the employee's personnel file. - 5.
+If the President's designee made the decision to dismiss an employee, the employee may appeal the decision to the President.
+Any request for appeal must be submitted in writing and received by the President's office within ten business (10) days.
+Any request for appeal must state the grounds on which the appeal is based.
+The President may choose to meet with the employee or render a decision based on the written record.
+The President's decision is final and may not be appealed to the Board of Trustees.
+If the President made the decision to dismiss the employee, the President's decision is final and may not be appealed. - 6.
+For serious misconduct and performance issues, the President may skip any of the procedures in subsection 1 and immediately meet with the employee and provide a written notice of charges. - 7.
+The President will notify the Chair of Board of Trustees and Chair of Personnel Committee at or before its next regular meeting of any final action to terminate an employee.